North/North East Lincolnshire & Goole

 Nurse Cadet Programme

 Northern Lincolnshire and Goole NHS Foundation Trust are working with John Leggott College to provide a programme for 16 to 18 years olds to gain an all round experience of working within a hospital environment.
 The programme runs for 2 years and there are 3 placements; one each term.

-To read the full article please visit the website.
+To read the full article please see below.

 If you would like further information on the programme, please contact the Communications Team:

 Ryan said he could not stop smiling since recently securing his ideal job as an Apprenticeship Support Worker at Care Plus, Vulnerable Adult Day Services.
 Throughout his education, from leaving college and gaining his degree in Sport and Exercise Science at university, Ryan has had to overcome barriers and demonstrate his determination to succeed despite his condition – Asperger’s Syndrome.